Although the prices of renters insurance differ across providers, a basic range for annual premiums is:

 However, note that having a high deductible means that you will have to pay out of pocket for expensive repairs or replacement of items in your apartment in the event of a covered peril.

 Yes, normally, the higher your deductible, the lesser your monthly or yearly premium fee.
 If you have a lower deductible, the price you will have to pay as a premium will increase, but it will also mean you will have less or nothing to pay if a covered peril occurs.
 However, it is important to note that your deductible is only applicable when you make a claim.
 So if you have a high deductible and you do not make any claim during the period of your insurance, you will end up paying a lesser premium at no cost to yourself.

 Renters insurance is typically not expensive; the average monthly payment on renters insurance in Texas is $20.
-However, the cost of your insurance may be significantly higher if you have addons, insure more expensive items, or have a bad credit score.
+However, the cost of your insurance may be significantly higher if you have addons, insure expensive items, rent a home in a flood-prone area, or have a bad credit score.